Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 30 days

-Applies to all organized fireworks displays including Fourth of July, New Year's Eve.
+Applies to all organized fireworks displays including Fourth of July, New Year's Eve, and private events.

 ClassificationClass C Misdemeanor